-The evening concerts presented an abundance of wellknown and beloved Scandinavian classics as well as a variety of tracks from the soloist’s own repertoires in brand-new big band arrangements.
-The four concert days of Ridehuset Swinger was beautifully accompanied by youth jazz jams, premiere of Jan Lynggaard Sørensen’s piece “Surroundings” for three international youth big bands, food marked, and day concerts featuring some of Denmark’s greatest jazz orchestras and artists.
+These evening concerts presented an abundance of wellknown and beloved Scandinavian classics, in addition to a variety of pieces from the soloists’ own repertoires in brand new, big band arrangements.
+Ridehuset Swinger’s four concert days were beautifully accompanied by youth jazz jams, the premiere of Jan Lynggaard Sørensen’s piece Surroundings for three international youth big bands, a food marked, and daytime concerts featuring some of Denmark’s greatest jazz orchestras and artists.

-Danse Macabre unites music, movies, pictures, light and animations in a lively interpretation of Death, as it was portraited in the art era around La Belle Epoque.
+Danse Macabre combines and unites music, movies, pictures, light, and animations in a lively interpretation of Death, as it was portrayed in art during the era of La Belle Epoque.
 By Signe Bisgaard and Laura Ratschau with Aarhus Jazz Orchestra.

-Alongside electronic musician Bjørn Svin and celloist Ida Nørholm, the award-winning author and historian Søren Hein Rasmussen and an all-embracing digital scenography, the concert Danse Macabre sets new standards for artistic communication of knowledge and history.
-Newly composed music and breathtaking visuals show the playful and almost humoristic reflection of Death in the history of art and allure the audience on a peculiar and compelling dance with Death.
+Alongside electronic musician Bjørn Svin, cellist Ida Nørholm, the award-winning author and historian Søren Hein Rasmussen, and an all-embracing digital scenography, Danse Macabre sets new standards for artistic communication of knowledge and history.
+Newly composed music and breathtaking visuals show the playful, and almost humoristic, reflection of Death in art history and takes the audience on a peculiar and compelling dance with Death.
 Watch the video from the concert here.